Tuition & Assistance

 Your investment in Good Shepherd Episcopal School goes beyond tuition; it's an investment in a confident, compassionate, and courageous future for your child.

-With Good Shepherd's acclaimed tuition guarantee program, families can secure a fixed tuition rate for the duration of their children's enrollment in a specific division (Early Childhood, Lower School, or Middle School) through the option of a Divisional Contract.
+With Good Shepherd's acclaimed tuition guarantee program, families can secure tuition rates based on a rate table for the duration of their children's enrollment in a specific division (Early Childhood, Lower School, or Middle School) through the option of a Divisional Contract.

 Several U.S. colleges and universities have adopted this innovative model to help students and families cope with rising education costs.
 Choosing Good Shepherd's Divisional Contract not only offers financial benefits but also reflects a commitment to the school's consistent and effective education.
 Two graphs below compare Good Shepherd's Divisional Contract with traditional annual contracts and with tuition costs at neighboring independent schools, assuming nominal annual tuition increases.